 “Reacting” is what you do when the alarm clock goes off in the morning.

-“Creating” is when you decide to cook dinner, and do something different.
+“Creating” is when you decide to cook dinner, and you do something different.

 Architecture is creating.
 Problem-Solving is demolition!
 With demolition, you want to destroy the problem With architecture, you want to bring something into being.

-Start “creating” what you really want for your business, and an objective strategic thinking orientation will jumpstart all your efforts.
+Start “creating” what you really want for your business, and this objective strategic thinking orientation will jumpstart all your efforts.